njamesgeorge1223/Charity-Funding-Analysis-with-Neural-Networks-using-TensorFlow/Resources/README.md

-This folder holds the input file for the IPython Notebooks, AlphabetSoupCharity.ipynb, AlphabetSoupCharityOptimization.ipynb, and AlphabetSoupCharityOptimizationSearch.ipynb.
+This folder holds the input files for the IPython Notebooks, AlphabetSoupCharity.ipynb, AlphabetSoupCharityOptimization.ipynb, and AlphabetSoupCharityOptimizationSearch.ipynb.

 ----